-- Conducting index testing through community linkages activities that help clients, and their sexual partners and biological children, access HIV testing.
+- Conducting ethical and safe index testing through community linkages activities that help clients, and their sexual partners and biological children, access HIV testing.

 - Providing community outreach to identify persons needing HIV services and linking them to HIV testing and treatment services, such as partner testing and tracking of patients lost to follow-up.

-- Strengthening PMTCT services in alignment with MoHCC plan to eliminate mother-to-child transmission.
+- Strengthening PMTCT in alignment with MoHCC plan to eliminate mother-to-child transmission.

-- Strengthening TB/HIV collaborative activities to ensure screening, prevention and follow-up of clients.
+- Strengthening TB/HIV collaborative activities to ensure screening, prevention and follow-up.

-- Increasing access to services for children and adolescents through Africaid’s Community Adolescent Treatment Supporters (CATS)
+- Increasing access to services for children, adolescents, and young people through Zvandiri’s Community Adolescent Treatment Supporters (CATS).

 - Building the capacity, skills and knowledge of health care workers through training and site-level mentoring at health facilities to strengthen health services.